 Content Standards Describe the two-dime dimensional figures. nsional figures that result from slicing three- Explanations Draw, construct, and describe geometrical figures, and describe the relationships between them.
-Content Limits Limited to right prisms and pyramids up to ones with a hexagonal base.
+Content Limits Context Limited to right prisms and pyramids up to ones with a hexagonal base.
 Spheres, cones and cylinders are allowed.
 Diagonals are limited to slices which will result in shapes that have been described in previous grade level standards.
-Context Context is allowed.
-Sample Tas k Demands Common Item Formats Students will be required to cross section with its (possi o match a two-dimensional ble) 3-D figure(s).
-Cranhie Response Students will be required the figure that represents the c to draw a two-dimensional ross section of a 3-D figure.
+Sample Tag k Demands Common Item Formats Sample Task Demands Students will be required to match a two-dimensional cross section with its (possible) 3-D figure(s).
+Students will be required to draw a two-dimensional figure that represents the cross section of a 3-D figure.
 Graphic Response Multiple Choice Response Matching Item Response Multi-Select Response